 I conceptualize much of debate as who is winning the "framing issue."
 How do I evaluate offense, what do I prioritize, post fiat or pre-fiat?
 Answer this question of debate for me, and it'll give you a strong cushion to supercharge your line by line and gives me very simple ways to conceptualize my RFD.

-I'll vote on anything.
-K, DA, CP, T, Impact turns, theory, etc. My debate history was entirely Ks, but don't over adapt to me.
-Do what you do best.
+I'll vote on anything, but some things I'm more comfortable evaluating than others.
+My debate history was entirely Ks, but don't over adapt to me.

 Reconcile what impacts come first or how to weigh them relative to your opponent's.